pathoplexus/loculus_deployments/README.md

-# loculus_deployments

-We have a persistent instance running on AWS at https://demo.pathoplexus.org/ .
+# Gitops repo for Pathoplexus' Loculus deployments

+This repo contains gitops data that is read by Argo CD.

+It currently defines 3 deployments:

+- production
+- staging
+- main

-It connects to a managed database running on Amazon RDS.
+All 3 deployments are persistent and connect to managed databases running on Amazon RDS.

+The configuration is done in https://github.com/pathoplexus/loculus_deployments/tree/main/deploy

-It is configured according to https://github.com/pathoplexus/loculus_deployments/tree/main/deployments/pathoplexus and changes to that repo will change it, via ArgoCD sync at https://argocd.pathoplexus.org
+Changes to this repo will change deployments via ArgoCD sync at https://argocd.pathoplexus.org

 ## Config files